Learn about my positive natural hospital birth story using the Bradley method and what I did to make it manageable.

 I learned my lesson and decided that I would practice A LOT during my third pregnancy.

 Every night before bed, I would lay still, and my husband would do the practices with me.
 He would help me to relax my whole body by going through each body part.
 He would start with my head and work his way down.
 Have you ever tried to relax your eyebrows or fingertips?
-It is harder then you think.
+It is harder than you think.

 I also did a lot of research on why I wanted to have a natural birth to keep myself reminded of the reason behind my decision.